karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 * **Q:** What is the probability that your violation decision tree produces false positives?

   **A:** We tuned the models to be conservative, so they rather produce false negatives.
-Our evaluation on 200 random websites confirmed that the predictions behave according to our plan, for more details, check Section 7 of the paper.
+Our evaluation on 500 random websites quntifies both false positives and negatives, showing that our results are conservative.
+For more details, check Section 7 of the paper.

 ### Acknowledgement